-It is simple to use, intuitive, and beginner-friendly while still having optimal operations suitable for high-end hunts.
-With a 640×512 resolution and infrared detector displayed on a 1024×768 OLED display, you can be assured that you will see prey as it moves.
+This night vision monocular is simple to use, intuitive, and beginner-friendly while still having optimal operations suitable for high-end hunts.
+With a 640×512 resolution and infrared detector displayed on a 1024×768 OLED display, you can be assured that you will spot hidden prey as it moves.

-The Asp TM35-640 is simply perfect for all types of night-hunting.
-Not only that, but it also has added applications in terms of law enforcement, search and rescue, patrols, and even surveillance.
+The Asp TM35-640 is simply perfect for all types of night-hunt including coyote or hog hunting.
+Not only does it improve your night vision, but it also has added applications in terms of law enforcement, search and rescue, patrols, and even surveillance.
 This makes it a very versatile device that is not one-sided.

 Some good features of the AMD Global Vision include:

 Distance Gauge.
 What sets the Asp TM35-640 apart from other thermal monoculars is its capability of measuring distances just with the power of infrared radiation.
 This happens with the aid of the measurement function that marks the top and bottom fields of a subject.
 After marking, one will know related coordinates and dimensions concerning the target.